brayhandeaza/brayhandeaza/README.md

 Hi 👋 there!</p>

-I'm a Software Engineer who loves to code and bring ideas to life using object-oriented programming languages.
+I'm a Software Engineer who loves to bring ideas to life using object-oriented programming languages.
 Always excited to learn about new technologies.
 I pride myself on being the glue that holds everything together.